ctcpip/jquery-security/security/README.md

   - If you get an error  about `os.tmpDir()` in `node_modules/npm/node_modules/osenv/osenv.js` then:
     - Modify that file to call `os.tmpdir()` instead of `os.tmpDir()`
   - `grunt` should work now
   - A pre-configured `nginx` configuration file (`nginx.conf`) is in the root of the repo
     - Modify the first two paths near the top of the file to suit your filesystem
   - In a separate terminal window, run `nginx`, replacing the paths to suit your filesystem:
+    - `/path/to/nginx/bin/nginx -c /path/to/jquery/repo/nginx.conf -g daemon\ off\;`
+  - `cd test`
+  - `brew services start php@5.6`
+- Open `127.0.0.1/tests/index.html` in your browser
+- When you are finished:
+  - `CTRL+C` in the terminal where you are running `nginx`
+  - `brew services stop php@5.6`

+#### 2.2.4 / 2.2.5-sec

+- Checkout the `2.2.4` or `2.2.5-sec` branch
+- From the root folder of the repo:
+  - `npm i -g grunt-cli`
+  - Run `grunt`
+  - A pre-configured `nginx` configuration file (`nginx.conf`) is in the root of the repo
+    - Modify the first two paths near the top of the file to suit your filesystem
+  - In a separate terminal window, run `nginx`, replacing the paths to suit your filesystem: